TBleess/Website_New/pages/5_CensusACS/2020-resources.md

 description: "Census 2020 Resources Page"
 ---

 ## Census 2020 Resources Page<br>

 This page will host the *Census 2020 Resources Page.*

 This page will provide customizable materials communities can use to promote the Census, question and answer sheets for distribution, and an order form for promotional materials from the Department of Local Affairs.

-xx